MSeys/sol2_ImGui_Bindings/README.md

 I spent my time making these over the last few days.
 I hope you think they are useful as there's no others to my knowledge.

-If you liked what I did and have some money to spare (I'm a student, haha), you can donate to me at https://paypal.me/mattseys.
+If you liked what I did, you can donate to me at https://paypal.me/mattseys.
 It would be appreciated!

 Enjoy!